Vegetable Garden

 Using this method, we don’t disturb soil life such as worms and fungal threads which provide many benefits to plants.
 Every year, soil and plant health improve and the need to water and fertilise decreases.

-The no-dig garden is in its 3rd year now and producing very tasty, nutritious, biologically active vegetables.
+The no-dig garden is producing very tasty, nutritious, biologically active vegetables.
 We use polyculture – combining vegetables with beneficial plants and with other ‘companion’ vegetables to increase plant health.
 We are saving seeds and allowing vegetables to self-seed freely.

-We have some trees and shrubs mixed into the vegetable garden and plan to transition it to an open canopy forest garden.
+We have some trees and shrubs mixed into the vegetable garden and are transitioning it to an open canopy forest garden.

 Food forests are food producing systems that mimic forest eco-systems in order to